 New innovations for energy storage

-The two major innovation challenges for energy storages are:
+The two major innovation challenges for energy storage are:

 - Techno-economic improvement: reduction of investment costs, longer lifetime, higher efficiency, compact design, safety